 DeBoer received her Bachelor of Music degree from DePaul University in Chicago, studied in the Orchestral Performance Program at the Manhattan School of Music and received her Master of Music from Northwestern University.
-Her primary teachers include Jonathan Boen, Gail Williams, David Krehbiel and Jerome Ashby.
+Her primary teachers include Gail Williams, David Krehbiel, Jerome Ashby and Jonathan Boen.

-DeBoer has had the opportunity to work under the batons of many leading conductors including Daniel Barenboim, Kurt Masur, Seiji Ozawa, Christoph Eschenbach, Mstislav Rostropovich, Andre Previn and Pierre Boulez.
-She has also had numerous occasions to play the Wagner Tuba and has performed works by Bruckner, Stravinsky, Wagner and Rouse on the instrument.
+She has had the opportunity to work under the batons of many leading conductors including Daniel Barenboim, Kurt Masur, Seiji Ozawa, Christoph Eschenbach, Mstislav Rostropovich, Andre Previn and Pierre Boulez.
+She has also had numerous occasions to play the Wagner Tuba and has performed works by Bruckner, Janáček, Stravinsky, Wagner and Rouse on the instrument.
 In addition to her classical playing, DeBoer has recorded with jazz legend Clark Terry and the Chicago Jazz Orchestra; a project which earned a coveted five-star review from Downbeat magazine.
 Her recent experience has led to work with many internationally acclaimed artists including Yo-Yo Ma, Trey Anastasio, Wynton Marsalis, Branford Marsalis, Amy Grant, Faith Hill, Tim McGraw, Michael W. Smith, Gladys Knight and Ricky Scaggs.

 Listen to Angela Deboer in streaming audio: